 Slow cooker recipes are usually goof proof, which is one of the BEST parts and why I love creating new ones so much.
 I’ll be honest though: I was really on the fence about cooking a turkey in one.
 I’ve cooked a whole chicken in an Instant Pot and it’s turned out amazing (check out the recipe for yourself here!), but a turkey is a lot bigger.

 This Slow Cooker Turkey recipe is so easy and turns out amazing: juicy, full of flavor and fall of the bone tender.
+It would be perfect for Thanksgiving dinner for a small group!
+Plus, you won’t need to use an extra oven space!

 How to Prep Your Crockpot Turkey